rocky-linux/documentation/docs/labs/networking/lab5-nfs.md

 ## /etc/exports

-The `/etc/exports` configuration file serves as a form of access control list for specifying file systems which may be exported via NFS to authorized clients.
-It provides information to `mountd` and to the kernel based NFS file server daemon `nfsd`.
+The `/etc/exports` configuration file serves as an access control list for specifying file systems that may be exported via NFS to authorized clients.
+It provides information to `mountd` and to the kernel-based NFS file server daemon `nfsd`.

 The directives in `/etc/exports` uses the following syntax: